 In December 2019, a novel strain of coronavirus ("COVID-19") was identified and has since continued to spread and negatively impact the economy of the United States and other countries around the world.
 In March 2020, the World Health Organization recognized the COVID-19 outbreak as a pandemic.
-In response to the COVID-19 pandemic, the governments of many countries, states, cities and other geographic regions have taken actions to prevent the spread of COVID-19, such as imposing travel restrictions and bans, quarantines, social distancing guidelines, shelter-in-place or lock-down orders and other similar limitations.
-Accordingly, the COVID-19 pandemic has adversely impacted global economic activity and has contributed to significant volatility in financial markets during 2020.
+In response to the COVID-19 pandemic, the governments of many countries, states, cities and other geographic regions have taken preventive or protective actions, such as travel restrictions and bans, quarantines, social distancing guidelines, shelter-in-place or lock-down orders and other similar limitations.
+Accordingly, the COVID-19 pandemic has adversely impacted global economic activity and has contributed to significant volatility in financial markets

 Our operating performance is subject to global economic and market conditions, as well as their impacts on levels of consumer spending.
-As a result of the COVID-19 pandemic and the related decline in global economic activity, we have experienced a significant decrease in payments volume and transactions since March 2020 and throughout April 2020 that has negatively impacted our merchant acquiring and payment-related businesses, which earn transaction-based fees, as well as declines in other businesses.
-The impact of the COVID-19 pandemic may continue to negatively impact transaction volumes, create economic uncertainty, reduce economic activity, increase unemployment and cause a decline in consumer and business confidence, and could in the future further negatively impact the demand for our products and services, including merchant acquiring and payment processing and the sales and implementation of information technology projects.
-Ultimately, the extent of the impact of the COVID-19 pandemic on our future operational and financial performance will depend on, among other matters, the duration and intensity of the COVID-19 pandemic; governmental and private sector responses to the pandemic and the impact of such responses on us; and the impact of the pandemic on our employees, clients, vendors, operations and sales, all of which are uncertain and cannot be predicted.
+As a result of the COVID-19 pandemic and the related decline in global economic activity, we experienced a significant decrease in payments volume and transactions in March 2020 that negatively impacted our merchant acquiring and payment-related businesses, which earn transaction-based fees, as well as declines in other businesses.
+The impact of the COVID-19 pandemic is expected to continue to negatively impact transaction volumes, create economic uncertainty, reduce economic activity, increase unemployment and cause a decline in consumer and business confidence, and could in the future further negatively impact the demand for our products and services, including merchant acquiring and payment processing and the sales and implementation of information technology projects.
+Ultimately the extent of the impact of the COVID-19 pandemic on our future operational and financial performance will depend on, among other matters, the duration and intensity of the COVID-19 pandemic; governmental and private sector responses and the impact of such responses on us; and the impact of the pandemic on our employees, clients, vendors, operations and sales, all of which are uncertain and cannot be predicted.